wurmlab/genomicscourse/2019/practicals/population_genetics/map_call.md

 There are several approaches to call variants.
 The simplest approach is to look for positions where the mapped reads consistently have a different base than the reference assembly (the consensus approach).
 We need to run two steps, `samtools mpileup`, which looks for inconsistencies between the reference and the aligned reads, and `bcftools call`, which interprets them as variants.

 We will use multiallelic caller (option `-m`) of bcftools and set all individuals as haploid.
-We want

 ```bash
 # Step 1: samtools mpileup